 - A designated department representative should maintain the documentation regarding the FWAs of all HR staff in their respective department.

-- Consults within the supervisor’s department regarding the department’s overall approach to flexible work arrangements
+- Consults with the Cabinet member regarding the department’s overall approach to flexible work arrangements

 - Reviews workplace operational needs, interests, and assesses possibilities for and impact of the flexible work arrangement.